msuzio/StoreExample/Specification.md

 ## Shopper behavior
 * Shoppers desire to enter a Store and shop.
 They cannot enter a closed store.
 * A Shopper can (optionally) wait if a Store is closed.
 This request may be refused if the Store desires to limit the size of the waitline.
-* A Shopper that is refused entry and does not (or is refused permission to) enter a wait line must termnate the shopping attempt.
+* A Shopper that is refused entry and does not (or is refused permission to) enter a wait line must terminate the shopping attempt.
-* Shoppers have a list of desired Items and qunatities thereof.
+* Shoppers have a list of desired Items and quantities thereof.
    * Shoppers attempt to purchase all the Items on their shopping list.
    * Their behavior when an Item is not in stock with a desired quantity should not be assumed
 * After checkout, a Shopper is expected to have an empty Cart and a shopping list with any purchased Items removed or decremented